 case manager oversees the houses and works with clients on goals relating to employment, education,

 substance abuse, mental illness, life skills, budgeting, house keeping, physical health, and community

 involvement.
 Finally, residents are guided as they seek and establish their own apartments.
 Interested

 individuals must contact the Housing Crisis Hotline at 587-4202 x2737 to be assessed for housing.

-Our food pantry provides referred families and individuals with enough food for three days.
-We
+Our food pantry provides households with enough food for up to three days.

-take into consideration restrictions clients may have on what they can eat or prepare, including
+We take into consideration restrictions clients may have on what they can eat or prepare,

-health conditions, access to cooking facilities and special foods for children.
-All clients receiving
+including health conditions, access to cooking facilities and special foods for children.

 WE DO NOT HAVE ANY FINANCIAL ASSISTANCE AT THIS TIME

 St. Columba has financial assistance to help prevent homelessness in our community.
 Sometimes